Nitronoised/TouchInfo-Test/README.md

 ### Search for images using english words

-## Unsplash API is used in the project
+## Unsplash API is used in the project to display images upon search